campus-experts/.github/profile/README.md

 ## How do I become a Campus Expert?

-To become a Campus Expert, you first have to complete the training.
-To join the training, you need to:
+To become a Campus Expert, you must meet the following requirements:
 - Be at least 18+ years of age.
 - Validate your student status through the [GitHub Student Developer Pack](https://education.github.com/pack).
 - Be enrolled in a post-secondary formal education institution.